Nathan Healy

 Frequently Asked Questions

-No, Scottsdale does not have traditional net metering.
-Arizona Public Service (APS) and Salt River Project (SRP), the main utilities serving Scottsdale, use net billing programs that credit excess solar energy at wholesale rates rather than full retail rates.
+Scottsdale doesn’t have traditional net metering but offers net billing through APS and Salt River Project (SRP).
+Both utilities credit excess solar energy at wholesale rates rather than full retail rates.

-Yes, solar panels increase home value in Scottsdale, AZ.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels typically increase home value in Scottsdale, AZ.
+A Zillow study shows solar panels increase home value by 4.1% on average across the United States.

-Solar costs in Scottsdale range from $13,121 to $21,759 after federal tax credits, depending on your home size and energy needs.
-Small homes typically need 6.38 kW systems, while larger homes require 10+ kW systems.
+Solar installation costs in Scottsdale typically range from $12,121 to $20,759 after federal tax credits and state incentives, depending on your home size and energy needs.